kupuguy/ansible-role-relkit/README.md

 <!-- THIS IS A GENERATED FILE, DO NOT EDIT -->

 All things Build & Release.
+This role manages the provisioning of Build and Release tools and services: Jenkins (CI Service), Aptly (Debian Repository).

 * * *